madrus/mdocs/docs/engine/technicalities.md

 [Font Awesome](https://fortawesome.github.io) gives you scalable vector icons that can instantly be customized -- size, color, drop shadow, and anything that can be done with the power of CSS.
 For more inpiration see these [examples](http://fontawesome.io/examples/).

-[Font Awesome Markdown](http://bmcorser.github.io/fontawesome-markdown/) is a Markdown extension that looks for things like `:fa-coffee:` (:fa-coffee:) or `:fa-refresh:` (:fa-refresh:) and replaces them with the Font Awesome icon markup.
+[Font Awesome Markdown](http://bmcorser.github.io/fontawesome-markdown/) is a Markdown extension that looks for things like `:fa-coffee:` (:fa-coffee:) or `:fa-beer:` (:fa-beer:) and replaces them with the Font Awesome icon markup.

 #### Examples